cardano-foundation/cardano-graphql/docs/maintainer/db-snapshot.md

 # DB Snapshot

-The project uses a small snapshot from the mainnet as the development and test dataset, as this allows concrete assertions to remain mostly static, and removes the need to stand up a Cardano network.
+The project uses a small snapshot from the mainnet as the development and test dataset, enabling concrete assertions to remain mostly static.
+You will need to refresh this dataset if there are changes to `cardano-db-sync-extended`.

-1. clone `cardano-docker-stack` from GH
-2. From cardano-docker-stack, run `./scripts/start_mainnet.sh`
-3. Once the stack starts, use `docker ps` to identify `cardano-explorer` container.
-Then use `docker logs -f _container_name_` to monitor the block height as the explorer receives and writes blocks.
-4. Once block height is above 70000, run `yarn refresh-db` from the root directory of `cardano-graphql`

-Note: It is _expected_ that some of the snapshot values will change and need to be updated, as you will not dump the db at the exact same block as the last dump
+## Warning
+**The script will remove any existing volumes associated with the mainnet stack**

+1. Ensure you have [jq](https://stedolan.github.io/jq/download/) installed
+2. `yarn create-db-snapshot`
+3. Once complete, the new dev/test database dump will overwrite the previous.
+Run tests, update new valid assertions and Jest snapshots.
+4. Commit changes.